 Save for a deposit

 There is nothing complicated about saving money.
 We all know that in order to save we need to spend less than we earn.
 However, while it might be simple… it’s not easy.
-Managing your cash flow is one of the most important and foundational steps in creating long term wealth and financial security and so it’s worth the time and attention to master it.
+Managing your cash flow is one of the most important and foundational steps in creating long-term wealth and financial security and so it’s worth the time and attention to master it.

-If you have less than 20% deposit most banks will charge Mortgage Insurance.
-This gets added to your borrowing costs and is not something you pay up front.
+If you have less than a 20% deposit most banks will charge Mortgage Insurance.
+This gets added to your borrowing costs and is not something you pay upfront.
 It’s worth noting that mortgage insurance does NOT cover you in any way.
 This is insurance for the bank in the case that you default.
 It protects them in case they lose money on selling the property after repossession.

 Generally, the more you can save the better.
-But that doesn’t mean that because you have less than 20% deposit you should wait to buy a home.
+But that doesn’t mean that because you have less than a 20% deposit you should wait to buy a home.
 Sometimes getting into the market sooner is better than waiting to save for a larger deposit.
 Just make sure that you don’t overextend yourself on your repayments.
 Make the best financial decision for you and your circumstances, now and in the future.

 Conduct home inspections